KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 Duration- Define the duration of the effect in ms.
 Color.
 Set the color for the social sharing button.
 Hover color.
 Set the color for the social sharing button when hovered.

+3.4 Add Video Layer.
+You can add YouTube or Vimeo videos as video layers to created wordpress picture slider files.
+To do so, it is required to provide the link to the video and press Add button.
+Dimensions.
+Set the dimensions of the video layer thumbnail image with be used in slider.
+The thumbnail will appear with a default dimension, which can be further altered.
+Position.
+Provide the values of x and y axis to position the video thumbnail.
+In addition you can drag and drop the layer to a desired position.
+Effect in.
+Apply an effect which will be used when the video layer appears over the slider.
+Start- Set time for starting the effect on slider.
+Effect - Select the effect option from the drop-down list.
+Duration- Define the duration of the effect in ms.
+Effect out.
+Apply an effect which will be used when the video layer disappears from the slider.
+Start- Set time for starting the effect.
+Effect - Select the effect option from the drop-down list.
+Duration- Define the duration of the effect in ms.
+Autoplay.
+Choose whether to autoplay the video layer when the layer is added on the slider or not.
+Border.
+Choose the border line width, type and color.
+Radius.
+Set a radius for the video layer using CSS type values.
+Shadow.
+Get a shadow for the video layer using CSS type values.
+Published.
+Choose whether to publish the layer or not.

 = Step 4:  Changing/Modifying Slider Settings. =
 To access the settings you should go to Slider WD>Sliders>Settings tab.